(Last Updated: September 12, 2022)

 What are some recent examples of IDA’s work?

-Against the unprecedented backdrop of the economic and health crises brought about by COVID-19, IDA responded with speed, scale, and selectivity.
-Here are some examples of how IDA is empowering countries towards a resilient recovery:
+Here are some recent examples of how IDA is empowering countries towards a resilient recovery:

 Across Benin, Malawi, Cote D’Ivoire in Africa, and across South Asia, IDA is working with partners like the World Health Organization to finance vaccine purchase and deployment, and address hesitancy.